AndrewWestberg/jormanager/README.md

 ```

 ###### Release Notes
+0.2.1-SNAPSHOT

+ * Fix for node probation not displaying correctly in log

+ * Add logging to shutdown so we can be confident jormungandr instances have shut down

+ * Add JWT authentication

+ * Add /status REST endpoint (authenticated)

+ * Add /jormanager-websocket endpoint with /topic/status subscription. (authenticated)

 0.2.0-SNAPSHOT

  * Allow any duration properties to be specified as ##d ##h ##m ##s or ##ms